Video Game / Dragonvale

 - Elemental Rock-Paper-Scissors: Most elements have a opposite, which they cannot be bred with (fire and cold, or earth and air, for example), unless you create a hybrid first.
 They will also be affected negatively by the Boost item for their opposite element.

 - Infinity+1 Element: Originally Rainbow, Sun, and Moon; which had their own habitats and couldn't be bred with dragons of other types.
-Treasure, Olympus, Seasonal, and Apocalypse Dragons were later added to this level; but by then they had been surpassed by Gemstone Dragons, which have their own island, can't be bred period, and generate crystals instead of coins.
+Several other elements were later added to this level; but by then they had been surpassed by Gemstone Dragons, which have their own island, can't be bred period, and generate crystals instead of coins; and later Galaxy Dragons, which also have their own island and can only be bred through cooperative breeding.

 - Everything's Better with Rainbows: One of the rarest dragons available is the Rainbow Dragon.
 Taken to the extreme with the Double Rainbow Dragon.